-who lack capacity.
+- 42. In several areas of social and health care deprivation of liberty takes place without sufficient legal basis and legal safeguards.
+Such areas exist in particular in the care of elderly people with dementia and somatic health care of patients who lack capacity.
 It is a common understanding that new legislation is urgently needed.
 The Ministry for Social Affairs and Health has published draft laws on this subject on two occasions, in 2014 and in 2018.
-However, recently the further preparation of the project has once again been postponed.
+However, the further preparation of the project has once again been postponed.
 In general, oversight and supervision of the elderly care is insufficient and often inadequate.

-- 40. Children placed in substitute care homes face unnecessary restrictions to their rights.
-During inspections carried out by the Parliamentary Ombudsman27 it became evident that the supervisory authorities, the Regional State Administrative Agency and the municipalities placing children in homes were unaware of the illegal and repressive measures used against children there.
-Children residing in the homes were not systematically consulted during mandatory inspections and the social workers responsible for organising and supervising the substitute care were effectively unable to perform their statutory duties due to excessive number of client families per social worker. - 41.
+Partly for this reason the Parliament granted temporary funding to the NHRI in 2019 and from 2020 onwards permanently (see above). - 43.
+Children placed in substitute care homes face unnecessary restrictions to their rights.
+During inspections carried out by the Parliamentary Ombudsman30 it became evident that the supervisory authorities, the Regional State Administrative Agency and the municipalities placing children in homes were unaware of the illegal and repressive measures used against children there.
+Children residing in the homes were not systematically consulted during mandatory inspections and the social workers responsible for organising and supervising the substitute care were effectively unable to perform their statutory duties due to excessive number of client families per social worker. - 44.
 It also appears from articles written by investigative journalists that antipsychotic drugs intended for adults are being used to medicate children placed in substitute care homes.
 The number of children under medication has rapidly risen and close to 4000 children are medicated currently.
 The given reasons for medication include sleeping disorders.
-In many cases, therapy is not available, due to lack of professional therapists in remote geographical locations. - 42.
-Lack of personal assistance (temporary termination of funding for asssistance) in prisons and hospitals during short term involuntary care for persons with disabilities as well as inaccessible environments have resulted in degrading treatment and increased health concerns. - What are the Government plans with regard to amending the Trans-legislation and especially removing the infertility requirement from the process of legal recognition of gender? - Does the Government have plans to ban medically unnecessary procedures on intersex children without their free and informed prior consent?
-Are there binding guidelines to the effect for medical professionals?
-How is equal access to treatment for non-binary persons quaranteed with no national guidelines for it? - Has the Government discussed measures to enable effective access to justice for trans or intersex individuals who have been subjected to such interventions? - Are there plans to increase the amount of actually present personnel for older persons in care to enable outdoor time and timely updating of individual care plans?
+In many cases, therapy is not available, due to lack of professional therapists in remote geographical locations. - 45.
+Lack of personal assistance (temporary termination of funding for asssistance) in prisons and hospitals during short term involuntary care for persons with disabilities as well as inaccessible environments have resulted in degrading treatment and increased health concerns.

-27 https://bit.ly/2TDhHGP
+30 https://bit.lv/2TDhHGP